zeitkonservecom/zeitkonserve.github.io/_posts/2017-12-15-natural-white-noise-for-concentration.md

 - <https://youtu.be/olzoVQf3B9o>
 - <https://youtu.be/gVKEM4K8J8A>

-Download hq video and extract like described [here](/2017/12/15/extract-audio-from-video-using-ffmpeg-avconv-high-quality-hq.html).
+You can extract audio in high quality like described [here](/2017/12/15/extract-audio-from-video-using-ffmpeg-avconv-high-quality-hq.html).